mikkomultanen/Robotini-Racing-Simulator/README.md

 ## The bot connection

 The point is to connect your AI to localhost:11000.
 The simulator will feed you PNG images from the car's front camera.

-Like this
+Your bot should do the following:

+1. Connect to simulator:11000
+2. Send a "login" JSON message: `{"name":"your bot name", "teamId": "your team ID"}` followed by `\n`.
+3. Read a frame
-1. two bytes indicating the size of the next image (higher byte first)
-2. PNG image data
+3.1.
+Read two bytes indicating the size of the next image (higher byte first) 3.2.
+Read PNG image data
+4. Respond with 1 or more commands (see below)
-3. goto 1
+5. goto 3

-The simulator accepts control commands as a JSON string terminated with \n from the AI:
+The simulator accepts control commands as a JSON string terminated with `\n` from the bot:

 - `{ "action": "forward", "value": 0.5}\n` where value is the throttle value between 0 and 1.
 - `{ "action": "turn", "value": -0.1}\n` where value is the direction for the front wheels.
 1.0 is full left and -1.0 is full right.